eukaprotech/networking/com/eukaprotech/networking/networking/1.0.4/README.md

         }
         parameters.put("key2", "value2");

-# Uploading Files whose content is defined by your own bytes or InputStream
+# Uploading Files whose content is your own bytes or InputStream

 A class named FileItem is used.
 Note that parameters of value FileItem are uploaded to the server just like any other file; difference being that the content is read from the bytes or inputstream you provide.